bring/hedwig/README.md

 ```
 npm run build
 surge
-> select the build folder, and hedwig as url 🚀
+> select the docs folder, and hedwig.surge.sh as domain 🚀
 ```

 ### 📂 Structure